Histoire

 Since 1836 Holland & Sherry has continued to supply prestigious tailors and luxury brands with some of the finest cloths in the world.
 Stephen George Holland and Frederick Sherry began the business as woolen merchants at 10 Old Bond Street, London, specializing in both woolen and silk cloths.
 In 1886 Holland & Sherry moved premises to Golden Square, at the time the epicenter of the woolen merchanting trade.

 By 1900 the firm was exporting to many countries, it was around that time a sales office was established in New York.
 In the early part of the 20th century, the United Kingdom, Europe, North and South America were the dominant markets for the company.
-Amongst other distribution arrangements, there was a Holland & Sherry warehouse in St. Petersburg, Russia – a successful market prior to the revolution and now being successfully renewed.

 By 1982 the business moved to Savile Row, which remains as our registered head office.